-Co-hosted by the Center for Financial Policy and the Securities and Exchange Commission’s Division of Economic and Risk Analysis
+Co-hosted by the Center for Financial Policy, the Securities and Exchange Commission’s Division of Economic and Risk Analysis and the CFA Institute

-The SEC and the Center for Financial Policy at the Robert H. Smith School of Business are pleased to jointly host a conference on the regulation of financial markets.
-The goal of the conference is to bring together participants from academia and the SEC for an exchange of views on topics of relevance to the Commission.
+The SEC, CFA Institute and the Center for Financial Policy at the Robert H. Smith School of Business are pleased to jointly host a conference on the regulation of financial markets.
+The goal of the conference is to bring together participants from academia, industry and the SEC for an exchange of views on topics of relevance to the Commission.

 Mary Jo White, Chair, SEC will give the opening remarks and the chief economist, Mark Flannery, will give the lunchtime keynote.

 I. Equity Trading

 II.
 Structured Finance